 Authors

-1 1.
-MSc, Department of Sport Injuries and Corrective Exercise, School of Physical Education and Sport Sciences, Islamic Azad University, Karaj, Iran.
+Department of Sport Injuries and Corrective Exercise, Faculty of Physical Education and Sport Sciences, Karaj Branch, Islamic Azad University, Karaj, Iran.

 Abstract

-Background and Aims: Knee osteoarthritis is one of the most common joint disorders in elderly women, leading to pain, reduced mobility, and a lower quality of life.
-This study aimed to compare the effects of combined yoga–massage exercises and Tai Chi on pain, function, range of motion, and quality of life in women with knee osteoarthritis.
+Background and Aims Knee osteoarthritis is one of the most common joint disorders in elderly women, leading to pain, reduced mobility, and a lower quality of life (QoL).
+This study aimed to compare the effects of combined yoga–massage exercises and Tai Chi on pain, function, range of motion, and QoL in women with knee osteoarthritis.

-Materials and Methods: The study population consisted of women aged 45–65 years.
+Methods The study population consisted of women aged 55–65 years.
 Based on inclusion criteria and with the supervision and diagnosis of an orthopedic specialist, 45 participants were purposefully selected.
-They were then randomly assigned to three groups: combined yoga–massage protocol (n=15), Tai Chi group (n=15), and control group (n=15).
-The control group did not participate in any training and continued their daily activities.
-After completing informed consent, pre-tests were conducted to assess pain and function using the WOMAC questionnaire, range of motion using a goniometer, and quality of life using the KOOS questionnaire.
-The yoga–massage and Tai Chi protocols were performed for eight weeks, three sessions per week.
-Data were analyzed using a mixed ANCOVA with a significance level of α≤0.05.
+They were then randomly assigned to three groups: the combined yoga–massage group (n=15), the Tai Chi group (n=15), and the control group (n=15).
+Those in the control group did not participate in any training and continued their daily activities.
+After completing informed consent, pre-tests were conducted to assess pain and function using the Knee Injury and Osteoarthritis Outcome Score (KOOS) questionnaire, range of motion using a goniometer, and quality of life using the Knee Injury and Osteoarthritis Outcome Score (KOOS) questionnaire.
+The yoga–massage and Tai Chi protocols were performed for eight weeks, with three sessions per week.
+Data were analyzed using a mixed analysis of covariance (ANCOVA) with a significance level of α≤0.05.

-Conclusion: Both yoga–massage and Tai Chi exercises reduced pain, enhanced function, increased range of motion, and improved quality of life in elderly women with knee osteoarthritis compared to the control group; however, yoga–massage exercises were more effective than Tai Chi in these outcomes.
+Conclusion Both yoga–massage and Tai Chi exercises reduced pain, enhanced function, increased range of motion, and improved quality of life in elderly women with knee osteoarthritis compared to the control group; however, yoga–massage exercises were more effective than Tai Chi in achieving these outcomes.

 Keywords